In the guide

 If the deer carcase is collected by an AGHE, or appropriately transported to an AGHE, a trained person must complete a declaration document, after undertaking an initial examination of the carcase.

 A trained person declaration template is attached for your use.
-The information on the declaration includes such things as the name of the shooter and whether any abnormal behaviour was noted by the shooter prior to the kill; it also requires details of any environmental contamination of the carcase - for example, if shot whilst in a bog etc there may be excess mud contamination present.
+The information on the declaration includes such things as the name of the shooter and whether any abnormal behaviour was noted by the shooter prior to the kill.
+It also requires details of any environmental contamination of the carcase - for example, if shot whilst in, for example, a bog, there may be excess mud contamination present.
 The trained person must sign the declaration.

 Animal by products